-Hi Abayomi, thanks for your question.
-Downloading movies legally from the internet is a great way to access a huge number of films, both new and old, but there aren't actually many sites from which you can legally download movies onto your computer.
+Thanks for your question, Abayomi.
+Downloading movies legally from the web is a great way to access a huge number of films, but there aren't many sites from which you can actually download movies onto your computer without breaking the law.

-Indeed, many of the sites you'll come across are illegal and it's important to remember that just because a website asks you to pay, it doesn't necessarily mean the download is legal.
+Stick 'download movies' in a search engine and the majority of sites you'll come across are illegal.
+It's important to remember that just because a website asks you to pay, it doesn't necessarily mean the download is legal.

-The potential consequences of downloading files illegally are pretty serious.
-Not only would you be breaking the law, but you also risk opening up your computer to unwanted viruses and hackers.
-If caught, you could be banned from the internet and face prosecution.
+Not only might you be breaking the law, but you also risk opening up your computer to unwanted viruses and hackers.
+If caught, you could face prosecution, be sent to prison or have to pay a massive fine.

 If you want to stream or download a lot of movies, you'll need broadband that's fast and reliable, as well as a provider that won't penalise you for heavy downloading.

-You can also compare other broadband packages using our broadband calculator
+You can also compare broadband packages using our broadband calculator.

 How to watch films online